steaklive/EveryRay-Rendering-Engine/README.md

 - - supports loading from & saving to JSON scene files
 - CPU frustum culling
 - ImGUI, ImGuizmo
+- Input from mouse, keyboard and gamepad (XInput, but you can add your own)

 # Roadmap (big architectural engine tasks)
  * [X] <del>remove DX11 "Effects" library, all .fx shaders and refactor the material system (DONE)</del> (https://github.com/steaklive/EveryRay-Rendering-Engine/pull/51)